CloudBoost/developers/en/cache/basiccache.md

 ```
 </span>

-#Adding an item into the Cache
+#Adding or updating an item into the Cache

-To add an item into the Cache, you need to call the put method of the <span class="tut-snippet">CB.CloudCache</span> instance. <span class="tut-snippet">put</span> function takes in a key as the first parameter and an item of any datatype as the second parameter.
+To add or update an item into the Cache, you need to call the set method of the <span class="tut-snippet">CB.CloudCache</span> instance. <span class="tut-snippet">put</span> function takes in a key as the first parameter and an item of any datatype as the second parameter.

 ==JavaScript==
 <span class="js-lines" data-query="put">
 ```
 var cache = new CB.CloudCache('CacheName');
 var item = {'name':'John Doe', 'age':24, 'sex':'MALE'};
-cache.put('sample',item, {
+cache.set('sample',item, {
     success : function(item){
         //item is the object that you added to the cache. console.log(item);